ACB Site Evaluation Reports

 Individuals in the following positions are integral to the review process, but cannot be members of a review team:

-- CIEE regional director of operation for the site
+- CIEE regional director of operation (RDO) for the site

 - Other CIEE staff

-- CIEE resident director of the study center under review
+- CIEE resident director (RD) of the study center under review

-ACB evaluation reviews include the steps outlined below.
+ACB site evaluations include the steps outlined below.
 The process may take as long as six months.

-Gather feedback from sponsoring institutions.
+- Gather feedback from sponsoring institutions.
 After reviewing materials, the team conducts an electronic canvas of the top sending institutions, the school of record, and a sample of other sending institutions.
-If possible, the team leader conducts interviews with faculty and staff at some institutions by telephone, particularly if email communication has not been productive.
-Team members review this feedback to determine the institution’s level of satisfaction with the program, identify concerns, and assess how well the institution’s needs are being met.
+If possible, the team leader conducts interviews with faculty and staff at some institutions.

-Conduct site visit.
+- Conduct site visit.
 This is the most important step because it gives the review team direct contact with participants, staff, and professors.
 A typical site visit takes five days.
-The team arrives on Sunday in time for a welcome meeting and dinner, followed by three days of evaluation, a day to prepare the team’s report, and departure on Friday.
+The team is welcomed on Sunday, followed by three days of evaluation, a day to prepare the team’s report, and departure on Friday.
 The visit includes intensive interviews, discussions, and deliberation, followed by formulating conclusions and writing a report.
 Team members must be available exclusively for the review during the site visit, as well as after the visit for consultation while the report is drafted.

-Prepare team report.
-Team members are busy professionals with full workdays, so it’s essential that each report for the ACB be drafted on site before the team departs.
+- Prepare team report.
+Team members are busy professionals, so it is essential that each report for the ACB be drafted on site before the team departs.
 The team leader oversees production of the report, which addresses each of the terms of reference, makes recommendations for change or commendations as appropriate, and includes an executive summary.
-Reports are submitted to the ACB chair and its evaluations coordinator and to the CIEE executive director of program development and evaluation (who then circulates it to CIEE staff) within two weeks of the completion of the site visit.
+Reports are submitted to the ACB chair and its evaluations coordinator and to the CIEE manager of program quality (who then circulates it to CIEE staff) within two weeks of the completion of the site visit.
 The report must be detailed, complete, and frank in every respect.
 Although parts of the report later will be made public, the complete report will be read only by CIEE staff and ACB members.

-Each ACB evaluation report serves as a baseline for the next evaluation of the program, as well as for the yearly monitoring that occurs between evaluations.
+- Each ACB site evaluation report serves as a baseline for the next site evaluation, as well as for the yearly monitoring that occurs between evaluations.
 Over several years, a dossier is created, documenting how the program measures up to CIEE's high standards for quality, service, responsibility, and efficiency.

-Regional directors follow up.
-To assure maximum benefit, CIEE regional directors of operations (RDOs) submit annual critical component reviews, commenting on the progress of the improvements.
+- Regional directors follow up.
+To assure maximum benefit, CIEE RDOs submit term reports after each semester, commenting on the progress of the improvements.